The beginnings: Diamond facets – a window into a diamond

 Modern style Cushion Brilliant exhibiting Smaller facet surface flashes

-GemConcepts approach to cutting in general and facets in particular
+GemConcepts approach to cutting in general and diamond facets in particular

 I much prefer lower numbered – larger facet styles and surfaces which naturally produce larger & slower flash events allowing significantly larger refractions of spectral colors.
 Our human eyes will get to enjoy this optical phenomena to a greater extent.
 And in “my book” this phenomena is inseparable from the beauty of diamonds.